OasisDigital/angular-stress-test/README.md

 ## Usage

 ```
+cd to-a-typical-angular-app
-cd directory-with-your-components-in-it
+cd src/app
-angular-stress-test 42
+angular-stress-test 42 420
 ```

-This will generate an application with one application component and 42 additional components.
+This will generate an application with 42 modules and 420 components spread across those modules.
 They will be nested in a "binary tree" shape, with a bit of indentation to make this clear on the screen.

 The output is compatible with Angular CLI; you can use CLI to